alperkaya0/tom-case-study/README.md

 ---

 ## Create new shopping cart - ("/v1/shopping-carts")
-This endpoint creates the given shopping card and returns it back to the client
+This endpoint creates the given shopping card and returns it back to the client.
 ### Request Type
 POST
 ### Parameters